TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 LIMIT 100
 ```

-7. The query below is exactly the same as the one above but returns additional fields related to the eQTLs
+7. The query below is exactly the same as the last one above but returns additional fields related to the eQTLs in a table:

 ```graphql
 WITH 'aorta' AS tissuename